-When detecting an over-speed, under-speed, or zero-speed condition is required in an application any of our Hall Effect Switches can be connected to a precision programmed Speed Switch Meter.
-Or for a lower cost solution Magnetic Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.
+When detecting an over-speed, under-speed, or zero-speed condition is required in an application any of our Hall Effect Switches can be connected to a precision-programmed Speed Switch Meter.
+For a lower-cost solution, Magnetic Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.

 Magnets for use with Hall Effect Switches